MadhureemaGogoi/sql_retail_sales/README.md

 # sql_retail_sales

+##

-- SQL Project Retail Sales Analysis - P1
+# SQL Project Retail Sales Analysis - P1
+The retail_sales table stores detailed transaction-level information for a retail business, capturing both customer demographics and purchase details.
+The dataset includes columns such as transactions_id (unique identifier for each sale), sale_date and sale_time (when the sale occurred), customer_id, customer attributes like gender and age, as well as product details such as category, quantity, price_per_unit, and cogs (Cost of Goods Sold).
+The total_sale column records the final transaction amount.
+With SQL, we can query this dataset to answer critical business questions, improve marketing strategies, and optimize inventory planning.

--- Create Table
+## Create Table

 Create Table retail_sales
 			(
 				transactions_id	INT Primary Key,